OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Forces all hair materials to sample each hair BSDF lobe independently.
+        <p class="scene-class-attr-comment">Forces all hair materials to sample each hair BSDF lobe independently.
 This will enable the LPE label syntax for 'hair R', 'hair TT', 'hair TRT' and 'hair TRRT ' but will result in slower rendering</p>

     </p>